Humidity & Your Piano

 When the humidity level is too high, the dehumidifier kicks in and warms the damp air to encourage proper air flow and lower moisture levels.

-In the rare event you live in extremely humid or dry conditions, there is a system that focuses on controlled dehumidification only.
+There is a system that focuses on both humidification and dehumidification and may be an option if your piano is inside a room that varies in relative humidity levels.
 A registered piano technician can help determine which system is the proper choice for your environment.

 Your piano is made primarily of wood, felt, wool and metal.
 Fluctuations in humidity can impact all these elements.
 In the same way a door sticks on a humid day, or hair gets frizzy, humidity fluctuations impact the components of your piano.